raymondtay/Huff/README.md

 # Updates

+- 10 Feb 2017
+  - Environment variables `IS_SEED` and `DL_CLUSTER_SEED_NODE` removed from `Huff`
+  - Monitoring service captures the state when the clustered service is partitioned
 - 4  Feb 2017
  - Service discovery [consul.io](http://consul.io) is added to `Huff` in cluster mode.
  - `Huff` can now run via `docker-compose` which starts up 3 `consul.io` agents in server mode; together with 3 `Huff` agents as a `akka-cluster`.